Mahdi-Razi-Gandomani/flappy-bird-DQN/README.md

 - **Deep Q-Network (DQN)**:
   - Uses a neural network to approximate the Q-value function.
-  - Trains the agent to maximize cumulative rewards.
+  - Trains the model to maximize cumulative rewards.

 - **Upper Confidence Bound (UCB) Exploration**:
   - Balances exploration and exploitation by selecting actions based on their estimated Q-values and uncertainty.

 - **Experience Replay and Training**:
-  - Stores past experiences in a replay buffer to train the agent on a diverse set of experiences.
+  - Stores past experiences in a replay buffer to train the model on a diverse set of experiences.
-  - Trains the agent for a specified number of episodes.
+  - Trains the model for a specified number of episodes.
 ---

 ## Code Structure